 Click on “Security Center” on the top and then “Set up two-factor authentication.”

 Scroll down to find “Additional security features” in the “Increase your device security” box.
 Click on the link next to it.
 Mine says “Review” because I already set it up.
-The link may say something else if you don’t have it yet.
+The link says something else when you don’t have it yet.

 If you don’t want to use a Yubikey, a mobile phone number also works but it’s less secure.